Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For said reasons, we thought that visiting Dubrovnik with kids was not the best idea.
 In fact, we were even going to bypass it on our trip by driving directly from Kotor in Montenegro to our next stop, Mostar in Bosnia, until we found out it would be more expensive to begin our car rental in Montenegro due to extra fees for beginning and ending in a different country.
 It was cheaper to cross the border into Croatia and rent the car in Dubrovnik, so it only made sense that we stopped to see the superstar city while passing through.

-Having said all that, Dubrovnik is understandably popular, and it can in fact be really cool for kids.
+Having said all that, Dubrovnik is understandably popular.
+There are many great possibilities for day trips from Dubrovnik, and the city can in fact be really cool for kids.
 From the moment we walked through the drawbridge into the Old Town, we felt as though we were staying in a castle.
-And even though my kids haven’t seen Game of Thrones, which had numerous scenes shot in the city, I told them stories of dragons as we explored, and they were excited by the spooky souvenirs in the many GoT-dedicated souvenir shops.
+And even though my kids haven’t seen Game of Thrones, which had numerous scenes shot in the city (making the multitude of Game of Thrones tours available possible), I told them stories of dragons as we explored, and they were excited by the spooky souvenirs in the many GoT-dedicated souvenir shops.

 On top of that, there are beaches around the city and an island escape (with bunnies), not to mention all the cats hanging out in the Old Town, rounding out what can be a pretty awesome family-friendly holiday if you do it right!